OpenRC/openrc/FEATURE-REMOVAL-SCHEDULE.md

 When: 1.0

-Why: Depprecated in favor of extra_commands, extra_started_commands
+Why: Deprecated in favor of extra_commands, extra_started_commands
 	 and extra_stopped_commands.

 Who: